Lost Echo Review

 * An engrossing mystery with a satisfying conclusion.
 Meet and interact numerous characters, find clues and slowly reveal the truth.
 But is the truth really enough?

 * Point and click is one of those genres where touch devices just make sense.
 We made sure we took advantage of that.

-* Two modes casual and normal, so you can play regardless of experience with the genre!
+* Two modes: normal and "old school", so you can play regardless of experience with the genre!